securitytxt/security-txt/draft-foudil-securitytxt.md

 This document defines a text file to be placed in a known location that provides information about vulnerability disclosure practices of a particular organization.
+The format of this file is machine-parsable following the ABNF grammar defined in
-This is intended to help security researchers when disclosing security vulnerabilities.
+{{abnf}}.
+This file is intended to help security researchers when disclosing security vulnerabilities.

 By convention, the file is named "security.txt".
 Location and scope are described in {{location}}.